JimGaleForce/Reno/README.md

 NOTE: If you use the remote location for grabbing renoloader or an appmap, you will need to add those urls to your content-uris in the App to allow loading of that javascript.

+NOTE 2: When using an AppTile (rss or url retrieval), you need to include the RenoUtilities project in your PWA references.

 Once your Progressive Web App runs, and grabs the web site including the renoloader.js and optional AppMap, you should see the OS features light up.
 <hr/>
 **TL;DR:**